The Lonely Voice

 And then there’s the retired schoolteacher who lives alone and sometimes takes nighttime walks.
 And the owner of Perrott’s grocery, a widow doing her best to get by, and the little boy who imitates sirens while he waits to become a grown serial killer (no joke).
 All manner of people who live outside whatever circle of light happens to fall on our little town.
 The Irish writer, Frank O’Connor, in his study of the short story, The Lonely Voice, says the form is particularly well-suited for tales of what he calls “submerged populations,” by which he means people left on the fringes of society.
 I’ve spent my life writing about characters like the retired schoolteacher, the boy who would become a murderer, the widow market owner, the Peeping Tom, the criminal, the upholstery shop owner, the boy I was when I was fifteen, and girls like the one on Cary Street who offered me tenderness when I needed to have faith that all of the hurt and the forgotten deserved to be understood.
 These are the people I know most intimately.
 Once I acknowledged that, my work took on a depth of purpose it previously lacked.

 And so I ask you.
 Are you listening to the lonely voices?
 If you’re a writer, who is your submerged population?
 Who matters to you?
-How are you providing them a way to be heard?
+How are you providing them with a way to be heard?